Hairballs are clumps of hair which have been swallowed when your cat grooms.

-Usually the hair will pass through the cat's digestive system and out of the body via the feces, however, if enough hair is swallowed, it will build up in the stomach, causing a ball.
+Usually the hair will pass through the cat’s digestive system and out of the body via the feces, however, if your cat swallows enough hair, it can build up in the stomach.
 Eventually, this causes irritation to the stomach, causing the cat to vomit the hairball back up.
 Quite often, all you will see is a long, wet tube of vomited fur on the floor.
-Once the hairball has been passed, your cat will be fine.

 Long haired cats are more prone to developing hairballs, and they also may occur during times of heavy shedding as the weather warms up.

-The goal in relieving hairballs is to assist the passage of the hairball via the use of lubricants.
+The goal of relieving hairballs is to assist the passage of the hairball via the use of lubricants.

 Add a teaspoon of canned of boiled pumpkin to your cat’s food once or twice a week.
 This adds fibre to the diet and assists with the passage of feces.

 Once a week, smear 1/2-1 teaspoon petroleum jelly onto your cat’s paw, this acts as a lubricant, helping the feces pass more easily.